 And that’s it!
 You now have Python installed in an easy-to-deploy virtual environment that has all your dependencies resolved for you, as well as everything you need to build the sample application.
 In doing so, ActiveState takes the (sometimes frustrating) environment setup portion out of your hands, allowing you to focus on actual development.

-Recommendation Engine Data
+Recommendation Engine in Python: Data

 A recommendation engine is only as “intelligent” as the data allows.
 In our particular system, we’ll be identifying products that are frequently bought with the selected item in order to recommend the shopper also purchase additional, relevant products.
 To do so, we will read data from two sources: